nagaraj-real/localaipilot-api/README.md

 #### 1. Chat History

-Chat History can be saved in Redis by turning on cache service.
+Chat History can be saved in Redis by turning on the cache service.
-By default, the chats are cached for 1 hour which is configurable in docker compose.
+By default, the chats are cached for 1 hour, which is configurable in docker compose.
-This also enables searching previous chats via Extension by keyword or chat Id.
+This also enables searching previous chats via extension by keyword or chat ID.

 ```sh
 docker compose -f docker-compose-cpu|gpu.yml up cache